Skip to Content

 Worn-out Nozzle:

-Most people think that the nozzles of their pressure washer are meant to last forever.
+Most people think their pressure washers’ nozzles are meant to last forever.
 But depending on the quality of water, frequency of usage, and amount of pressure the nozzle is handling, it will wear out quicker, and therefore you will have to replace the nozzle sooner.

 Fix: Worn out nozzle

-Note: Since there are other causes of loss of pressure in a pressure washer it is a good idea to rule out other possible causes of a drop in pressure before you replace the nozzle.
-But normally replacing the worn-out nozzle of the pressure washer should resolve the low-pressure issue.
+Note: Since there are other causes of pressure loss in a pressure washer, it is a good idea to rule out other possible causes of a drop in pressure before replacing the nozzle.
+However, replacing the worn-out nozzle of the pressure washer should commonly resolve the low-pressure issue.

 Blocked Nozzle: